Photo courtesy of ARH Inspirations via Chat GPT

 They will be scattered and He will be deprived.

-But the path to redemption will stand on a cross.
+but the path to redemption will depend on the cross.

-Three times the garden grows tears within His prayers,
+Three times the garden grows tears within prayers.

 Soon three times denial will come to the light,